What is Access Hamilton?

 Making changes to the transport system takes time and can involve significant costs.
 We need to make sure we are doing the right thing at the right time and spending our money wisely.

-The strategy sets out what our transport system needs be like to serve our community’s needs now and into the future and identifies where we need to focus our efforts to achieve it.
+The strategy sets out what our transport system needs to be like to serve our community’s needs now and into the future and identifies where we need to focus our efforts to achieve it.

 Things we need to consider are: